Tpw429/Covid-19_Regression_Analysis/README.md

 5. Infection_Data
 This file from github repository has updated data from Our World in Data.This file has data about the infections rates,deaths, new case,hospitalization rate, testing dates for different countries.We have filtered the dataset as per project requirements and included data like total cases and total deaths.

-## Communication Protocols

-During this project, we will be using several forms of communication to make sure information is being administered to everyone.

-1. Slack - Sharing files and seeking team approvals
-2. Class breakout rooms - Discussing if the segment rubrics are met and checking progress for each member.
-3. Direct messaging with one another to make sure we are on the same page.
-4. Github merges into the main file, whilst always saving backups of the original
-5. Seeking team members approval on changes to main file